 The rest of the resume is marketing, so you outdistance other job seekers.
 How do you outdistance other job seekers?
 With differentiating, interesting, and attention capturing copy that gets into the mind of the hiring authority and motivates them to ‘buy’ what you are selling.

-Here is a check list (how on topic) to help you determine if you have said way too much and if the “HR Lady” is snoring on the other end.
+Here is a checklist to help you determine if you have said way too much and if the “HR Lady” is snoring on the other end.

 1. Is your summary longer than five to six sentences?
-Keep things concise and employer-focused.
+Keep things concise and employee-focused.
 It helps to write this section last.